 People talk a lot about risk, particularly in the business world.
 I had an early lesson in risk-taking when I worked for a bookmaker while I was at university.
 Taking in bets, you assess your own position all the time, weighing up how much you stand to win or lose depending on the performance of a horse in a race.
 If the risk gets too high, you act to limit your exposure.

-Parallels can be drawn with how business owners feel about Brexit.
+Parallels can be drawn with how business owners feel about the aftermath of Brexit.
 Anxiety about how the economy and trade may be affected has many entrepreneurs considering their own circumstances.
 Many will be thinking about how much they have tied up in their business, and, if things change, whether they’ll be able to get that wealth out.
 It’s no surprise some are thinking about de-risking their position to give themselves more flexibility.

 How can you de-risk?